 Red Line Oil

-Headquartered in Benicia, California, Red Line Oil has been around for over 40 years.
+Headquartered in Benicia, Calif., Red Line Oil has been around for over 40 years.
 With roots in the racing industry, Red Line later expanded into the mainstream markets as manufacturers of high-quality engine lubricants.
-Since then, the company has expanded again into making a number of different automotive fluids, with the Complete SI-1 Fuel System Cleaner being among the most popular products.
+Since then, the company has expanded again into making a number of different automotive fluids, with the Complete SI-1 Fuel System Cleaner being among its most popular products.

 Based in Porter, Texas, this automotive oil company prides itself in making high-quality engine oils and lubricants.
 With more than 200 years of collective experience in making high-performance lubricants and other automotive fluids, Royal Purple is a name you can trust.
 The company’s most popular product is the Max-Clean Fuel System Cleaner.

 - Under $10: Catalytic converter cleaner at this low price point is usually a budget option.
 You won’t get as good cleaning as from a mid-range or high-end brand, and you might accidentally get stuck with a knock-off that can do more harm than good.

 - $10 - $20: At this price point, you’re getting a good quality product that will get the job done.
 You’ll find a number of slightly different formulations that end up doing most of the same thing.
 Keep in mind that a diesel or hybrid car will need a different formulation, many of which can be found at the upper end of this price range.